provrb/Logicgate-Rootkit/README.md

-# Logicgate
+# React (acronym)
 _This project has a write-up with it.
 View it [here](https://provrb.github.io/Logicgate-Rootkit/)_

-A user-mode RAT rootkit that elevates to Trusted Installer privileges by using DLL hijacking and a System32 mock directory.
+React, Remote Elevation and Persistence Access Control Technique, is a user-mode RAT rootkit that elevates to Trusted Installer privileges by using DLL hijacking and a System32 mock directory.
 Requests over sockets to and from remote hosts are encrypted using RSA to obfuscate reverse engineering and anti-viruses monitoring network traffic.
 Commands can be sent from the command-and-control server to remote hosts, these commands will be performed on the clients machine.
 - Includes ransomware functionality.
 Encrypt files using uniquely generated 2048 RSA bit keys for each client, and save them in a JSON file with the client machine GUID as the key index.

 # Installing
 How to install the source code for the project in a couple different ways.